-Maritime security is the term for the measures that it has been decided should be taken to protect shipping from the increased threats of recent years.
-To distinguish these “security issues” from what is otherwise generally meant by maritime safety the expression maritime security is used.
+Maritime security is the term for the measures that in recent years it has been decided are needed to protect shipping from external threats.
+To distinguish these security-matters from what is otherwise meant by maritime or ship safety, the term maritime security is used.

-The Maritime Security Act (2004:487) came into effect on 1 July 2004.
-The system of rules compiled came into operation under the title of the ISPS Code (International Ship and Port Facility Security Code).
-The ISPS Code applies among others to the following:
+The Maritime Security Act (2004:487) entered into force on 1 July 2004.
+This is based on the regulations described in the ISPS Code (International Ship and Port Facility Security Code).
+Among other things, these regulations include:

-- Cargo vessels, including high speed vessels with a gross tonnage of 500 or more in international traffic,
+- Cargo ships with a gross tonnage of 500 or above operating on international routes.

-- Port facilities serving any of the vessel types named above.
+- Port facilities that provide services for any of the vessels stated above.